 I’ve just finished reading a wonderful book reviewing the research to-date on yoga called The Science of Yoga: The Risks and the Rewards by William J. Broad.
 I discovered this book at an airport bookstore some weeks ago and thought it would be an interesting and useful read.
 And it was.

 This book was a way of learning more about the science behind what I’ve come to discover experientially throughout nearly two decades of yoga practice.
 If you are a yoga teacher or practitioner or are thinking about starting a yoga practice, you may want to pick up this book.

 “This book cuts through the confusion that surrounds modern yoga and describes what science tells us.
 It unravels more than a century’s worth of research to discern what’s real and what’s not, what helps and what hurts—and nearly as important, why…the origin of it all was Hatha yoga—the variety that centers on postures, breathing, and drills meant to strengthen the body and the mind (as opposed to the yogas of ethics and religious philosophy).” (pg 5)

 I wish I could present the highlights of the book to you in this blog post, but to keep these blog posts more succinct, I’ll save it for the next one.
-Stay tuned for some background into the history and evolution of yoga, the general benefits of yoga, and how practicing the right form of yoga can be very healing for a wide variety of ailments, issues, problems, and illnesses.
+Click here for Part 2 of this blog series on the history and evolution of yoga, the general benefits of yoga, and how practicing the right form of yoga can be very healing for a wide variety of ailments, issues, problems, and illnesses.